giuper/teaching/BlockChain21/Code/07-AtomicSwaps/README.md

 1. Alice sends 10 Algos to Bob
 2. Bob sends 5 instances of the asset to Alice

-and either both are accept or neither is.
+and either both are accepted or neither is.

 We have the following transactions (use ```goal clerk inspect``` to see the content of the transactions)